msdalp/msdalp.github.io/_posts/2019-10-12-Multiple-Datasources-with-Spring-Boot-and-Hibernate.markdown

 categories:
 ---

-Adding two database connection to a Spring Boot application is quite straightforward unless you are using `JpaRepositories`.
-Simple task of adding urls and giving JdbcTemplate different identifier names become an annoying task.
+Adding two database connections to a Spring Boot application is quite straightforward unless you are using `JpaRepositories`.
+Simple task of  giving JdbcTemplate beans different identifier names becomes a bit confusing.

-Starting with adding configurations of two different Datasource to the project:
+Starting with the configuration file the only thing needed is having different initials like

 {% highlight yaml %}
 app.datasource.backup.url=jdbc:mysql://backup_db